OmotosoOluwoleF/Terraform/README.md

-Assignment on ssing Terraform create an AWS instances (ubuntu) in multiple regions
+Assignment on using Terraform create an AWS instance (ubuntu) in multiple regions